Nokia N93i: N-Gage

-The N93i is not an N-Gage 2.0 compatible device unlike other models such as the Nokia N81 and Nokia N95.
-The N-Gage application was unreleased for the Nokia N93i.
-The N93i has a 3D graphics chip.
+The N93i, while having a 3D graphics chip, is not an N-Gage 2.0 compatible device unlike other models such as the Nokia N81 and Nokia N95.
 Unlike other models, the N93 and N93i make use of all of the keys on the keypad due to their design, all keys can be used in both landscape and portrait mode, although being a little less accessible.

-Due to its incompatibility with the N-Gage application, electronics enthusiasts made a modified version of N-Gage which is compatible with Nokia N93i.
+Electronic enthusiasts made a modified version of the N-Gage client app which is compatible with Nokia N93i.

 Popular culture

 An N93i is seen in the 2007 movie, Transformers.
 It is the device used to demonstrate the AllSpark's capability of turning any electronic device into a living robot.
 This phone turned out to be a Decepticon tiny but deadly robot.

 The N93i used a different marketing strategy by incorporating Dallas based punk rock band Greyskull in its APAC campaign.
 Running an on-line competition in which contestants could submit their own videos to the band's songs.
 Ads featuring the band Greyskull were run in newspapers and commercials on MTV Asia.

 During the 2007 Cannes Lions Advertising Festival, camera crews using Nokia N93i devices tagged along with the Young Creative Film Competitors on their 48-hour mission to shoot a 30-second commercial, also using the Nokia N93i, for MTV SWITCH, a campaign from MTV Networks International designed to educate and encourage alternative options to help save the planet.
 With 40 hours of content filmed on the Nokia N93i, the footage was edited into an exclusive behind the scenes documentary, "Short Film Shootout: Cannes", which was available for broadcast on MTV's 61 TV channels across 161 countries on 20 December 2007.